You are viewing a document lastModified on so be sure to refresh your browser to be sure there isn't a newer version !

 It is very much hoped that 'standard' component values and antenna size ultimately provided in the source and binary files will suffice for the majority of use cases and that much of what follows will not be necessary for most users.
 It is provided here to help those who desire to understand the compromises to be able to modify values and perhaps even change the design for special situations which require it.

-As an example, the spectral plots below demonstrate two types of site noise.
-One type is a generally flat and unfeatured broadband noise floor with little variation.
-This is characteristic of the noise described by the ITU measurements.
-In this example, that level is between "Quiet Rural" and "Rural".
 Also evident are some more complex shapes that are not from noise of the type described by the ITU.
 Instead, these regions - 5MHz to 10 MHz for example - show structure that is attributable to local, probably near-field, noise ingress.
 While careful positioning of the SA might reduce this structured noise, it probably will have little or no effect on the wider, flatter noise will be a limit for that site and nearby regions as a whole.

-Changes to shaping which do not increase the SA noise floor above the broadband, flatter noise will likely not affect recovered SNR since it is being set by the general location.
+Changes to shaping which do not increase the SA noise floor above the broadband, flatter noise will likely not affect recovered SNR since it is being set by the general region.
 If a large signal that drives the SA preamp into visible distortion is present then simply decreasing the dipole length may be sufficient.
 In this particular example, a 60 kHz transmission from the 20km distant 110kW transmitter of WWVB is producing an output signal above -10 dBm.
 This large signal aggregating with multiple large AM BCB signals occasionally pushes some part of the system, either the SA preamp or the SDR that follows, into distortion which causes noise floor lift across the entire spectrum.
 Here only a slight decrease in the value of Rp might be very beneficial.

 Each situation will require analysis of signal levels during day, season and even over a solar cycle to determine optimum adjustments.
 A general solution for the adjustments is beyond the scope of this article.
 Don't forgot to look above the range visible on the SDR since the SA preamp generally has flat response beyond 200 MHz.
 A large local VHF or UHF signal may be causing or exacerbating overload yet be unseen.